Invoking a function

 You can find the function invocation link in:

 - Link to invoke field.
-To do this, in the management console
+Do it by selecting Cloud Functions in the management console

 To find out the name or unique ID of a function, get a list of functions in the folder.